 How to Placate the Parents of the Bride and Groom

 Sometimes it seems easier to just plan your wedding entirely on your own, right?
 No need to involve parents or friends; your wedding is just for you, isn’t it?
 That’s not always true though; at least not as far as your parents are concerned!
 You need guidance and a strong mother to support all of her own… I mean your decisions.
 Let’s not paint too bad a picture on parents though, shall we?
 After all, they did raise you and are only trying to do what they think is best for you.
-So how can we keep them happy but still get what we want for our wedding Nottingham?
+So how can we keep them happy but still get what we want for our wedding in Belfast?

 Keep Them All in the Loop

 If you and your spouse have made some plans already, let your parents know.
 Nothing hurts our parents more than the thought of us keeping secrets from them; especially when the secret is about something so important to their children!
 If you let them know what’s going on, they will be much happier with the situation.
 The simplest means of placating your parents is by telling them exactly what, when, where, and how you plan to perform your wedding ceremony.
 So long as you answer all of those questions, most parents will remain at least somewhat content.

 Stop and Listen

 It’s only natural for parents to want, not only to know the plan, but also to be a part of the plan.
 They will, of course, wish to contribute to the decision-making process, giving suggestions and guidance wherever they can.
 While in some circumstances this may actually be helpful, it is not uncommon for parents to complicate the wedding plan further.
 (Especially the mother of the bride!)
 Regardless of whether you agree with what your parents are asking of you or not, it is important that you stop and let them be heard.
 After you have allowed them to speak, don’t ever just dismiss their ideas.
 Think about them.
 You never know when your Mum or Dad might actually come up with something great!